joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/01-intro.md

     * [CloudBees Jenkins X Distribution](https://docs.cloudbees.com/docs/cloudbees-jenkins-x-distribution/latest/)
     * [Youtube video with installation and maintenance guidance](https://www.youtube.com/watch?v=rQlP_3iXvRE)

+!!! important

+    A little spoiler, but the Native Image build requires at least 6GB of memory but works best with about 8GB.
+    This means your Kubernetes worker node that your build runs on, needs have at least about 10-12GB memory.

+    If you're in GKE, as the guide assumes, the following machine types work:

+    * `e2-highmem-2`
+    * `n2-highmem-2`
+    * `e2-standard-4`
+    * `n2-standard-4`

+    Keep in mind, you can use more than one Node Pool.
+You don't have to run all your nodes on these types, you need at least to be safe.
+Having autoscaling enabled for this Node Pool is recommended.

 ## Why Quarkus

 Before we start, I'd like to make the case, why I chose to use Quarkus for this.